 - Lisa Sanborn, Artistic Director

---Susan Laity, Board member and former Board chair
+- Susan Laity, Board member &former Board chair

-The company performs numerous times a year throughout
+The New Haven Ballet (NHB) company performs numerous times a year throughout

 Southern Connecticut.
 Most notable

-is the Ballet’s annual rendition of The Nutcracker at the historic Shubert
+is the Ballet’s annual holiday rendition of The Nutcracker at the historic Shubert

 Theater.
-The company performs with professional guest artists of national and international stature and consists of pre-professional dancers from the school.
-The Ballet has performed and collaborated with the Chancel Opera
+The company, which consists of pre-professional dancers from the NHB School, performs with professional guest artists of national and international stature.
+The NHB Company has performed and collaborated with the Chancel Opera

 Company, Connecticut Ballet Theatre, the Hartford Ballet, the Moscow